scottfr/SystemsBook/Building/building.md

 RESULTS

 The run of this model over the three years with a 2% annual interest rate still isn't very interesting though it does show a growth in the Investment Account as expected.

-Now change the display so only the [Investment Account] value is shown.

-{"attribute":"Primitives","target":"DISPLAY","value":["Investment Account"]}

 Admittedly $6 dollars in interest wouldn't seem like much of an incentive to invest in a investment account for three years.
 Though there are several additional aspects of the Investment Account that we might take into consideration.

 # End Model